IAEA-NDS/endf-parserpy/README.md

 the proper implementation of the ENDF-6 recipes.
 As most of the recipes have already been implemented, the testing functionality can be also used to validate ENDF-6 formatted files.
-For a convienient workflow, install the Python package `poetry`, clone this repository, and create a virtual environment with all dependencies:
+For a convenient workflow, install the Python package `poetry`, clone this repository, and create a virtual environment with all dependencies:
 ```